tsherif/scroll-em/README.md

   ScrollEm.setContainer(document.getElementById("container"));
 ```

 Strings can be used to dynamically set CSS values based on page dimensions at the time of an update, and these strings can use special placeholders for key page measurments.
-These include:
+These placeholders consist of the following:

 * **WINDOW_WIDTH**: the current width of the window
 * **WINDOW_HEIGHT**: the current height of the window